ftnt-cse/soc_simulator/README.md

 ## Changelog:
 0.7:
-- Removed FortiSIEM Support
+- Removed outdated FortiSIEM Support
-- Removed web gui support
+- Removed outdated web gui support
 - Updated: Advanced Phishing scenario
 - Updated: Malware Lateral Movement

 ## Introduction:
 A tool meant to be used during demos to simulate a SOAR environment by sending a series of alerts/events with a specific timing according to a template. this creates a scenario to illustrate targeted FortiSOAR capabilities. it is written in python so it can run on any machine with python installed including FortiSOAR instance itself.
 It simulates an Asset network connected to the Internet via FortiGate Firewall (FortiGate-Edge) and a set of alert sources including:

--FortiSIEM
+- FortiSIEM
--FortiAnalyzer
+- FortiAnalyzer
--MTA
+- MTA
--Others
+- Others

 A sample scenario run would look like:

 ![img](documentation/media/sample_scenario.png)

-The prerequisite will be executed first:
+The prerequisite will be verified first:
-- Connectors verification, each required connector will be checked, it has to be installed, configured and set to Default.
+- Connectors requirements: each required connector will be checked, it has to be installed, configured and set to Default.
 - The associated playbooks will be uploaded to the FortiSOAR instance
-- Users creation in FortiSOAR (optional)
+- Required users will be created in FortiSOAR

-The Environment requires a FortiGate to be used as a response enforcement point.
+If a scenario is used with an active remediation, a Configured corresponding connector must be present

 ## Main Features: